zfifteen/consciousness/README.md

 when U_H is not running.

-The update may be discrete, bursty, or clocked.
-Consciousness does not persist in a standing file, weight set, or halted substrate.

 ## Terms

 - B is a physical substrate with defined operating limits.
 Those limits include heat, power, material integrity, and memory as a physical store.